-- Try repeating what you hear them say back to them: Even a simple statement like “It sounds like you felt hurt when I spoke over you” can be a validating statement when your partner is upset.
+- Try repeating what you hear them say back to them.
+Even a simple statement like, “It sounds like you felt hurt when I spoke over you” can be a validating statement when your partner is upset.

-- Acknowledge their pain: If you still disagree with the other person's perspective, you can acknowledge their hurt and perspective through a statement like "I'm sorry [topic] made you feel this way."
+- Acknowledge their pain.
+If you still disagree with the other person's perspective, you can acknowledge their hurt and perspective through a statement like, "I'm sorry [topic] made you feel this way."

 While it can be difficult to hear your partner speak about your role in an argument, now’s not the time to play defense.
 Active listening is one tool within the healthy communication toolkit -- an effective way to promote bonding with your partner, as everyone feels like they’re being heard.

 4. Share your side – without pointing fingers